-5243 Church Music Ministry
+5243 Church Music Ministry (cross-listed as THEO 7298)

 An intensive review course for students who do not have an undergraduate church music degree.
 Topics include age group ministries, church music administration, and philosophy of church music.

 5244 History of American Church Music (Cross-listed as THEO 7294)